HenryGJackson/CppDebugServer/README.md

      }
      ```

 There are a few parameters you can specify in this file but first, I will concentrate on the most important.
+* Parameters:

-    WEB_FILES_ROOT: This is where all of your user scripts will live and the location that will be used to search for all files that are requested by the client.
+    * WEB_FILES_ROOT: This is where all of your user scripts will live and the location that will be used to search for all files that are requested by the client.

-    USER_SCRIPTS: This is how you do your rendering.
+    * USER_SCRIPTS: This is how you do your rendering.
 All rendering in CppDebugServer is handled using Three.js to render in-browser.
 So in this variable is where you should

 ## In Js:
 All of your rendering should be done in user scripts that you specify using the USER_SCRIPTS parameter in your server_config file.